Staying at the Table: Love Outpoured When We Don’t Agree

 Fun fact: Beth & Meg are sisters!

-Please sign up you and and your family for the Staying at the Table Mini-Retreat by Tuesday, March 24th.
-This retreat is open to all youth (7th grade and up) and adults.
+Please sign up you and and your family for the mini retreat by Tuesday, March 24th.
+This retreat is open to all youth (6th grade & up) and adults.
+You can pay online here (select “Church Ministry” and type “Mini-Retreat” in the memo box) or by cash or check to the church office.